Kafva/tsst.nvim/README.md

 # tsst.nvim
 Basic framework for testing Neovim plugins.

-Projects that use tsst should define test modules under `./tests/` and have a copy of tsst.nvim in the same directory, e.g.
+Projects that use tsst should define test modules in `./tests/*_test.lua` and have a copy of tsst.nvim in the same directory, e.g.
 ```
 tests
 ├── foo_test.lua